 ESG is considered at the level of both the CEF corporate and the underlying CEF portfolio.
-CLIM is a large investor in CEFs and at the corporate level prioritises governance factors over underlying portfolio ESG issues when assessing a potential holding prior to purchase.
-Relevant governance factors are monitored closely through the holding period and can provide a catalyst for exit, for example via redemption offers or tenders at close to NAV.
+At the corporate level, governance factors are prioritised over underlying portfolio ESG issues in the pre-purchase assessment.
+Governance factors are monitored closely through the holding period and can provide a catalyst for exit, for example via redemption offers or tenders at close to NAV.

-CLIM believes a CEF's discount to NAV is a key measure of governance effectiveness.
-The investment process therefore focuses on monitoring discounts.
-CLIM's approach to stewardship and investment for CEFs is a fully integrated process precisely because a wide discount over a period that is relevant to clients' investment horizons is a trigger for more active engagement.
-Engagement with Asian holding companies, which tend to favour minority family shareholder interests, was stepped up in 2022 and is a long term project with a two to three year time scale.
-A Malaysian listed CEF has declined to engage with CLIM, resorting instead to legal action which is being resisted.
+In CLIM's opinion, a CEF's discount to NAV is a key indicator of both value and governance effectiveness.
+CLIM's approach to investment and stewardship for CEFs is fully integrated precisely because a wide discount over a period that is relevant to clients' investment horizons triggers more active engagement.

-In respect of the underlying CEF portfolio, CLIM's research team undertakes due diligence annually on CEF investment managers which includes their processes for incorporating ESG and for mitigating climate change risks.
-CLIM believes that effective management of ESG risks results in better long term shareholder returns.
-CLIM's process, however, is overwhelmingly focused on identifying value in CEF's via their discounts.
+In respect of the underlying CEF portfolio, CLIM's standard annual due diligence on CEF investment managers includes their processes for incorporating ESG and for mitigating climate change risks.
+CLIM believes that effective management of ESG risks results in better long-term shareholder returns.
 CEF investment managers are encouraged to be more transparent regarding the ESG aspects of their portfolios.
 CLIM uses Sustainalytics' data to monitor ESG characteristics of the underlying CEF portfolios during the holding period.
-At annual due diligence meetings, it provides the basis to challenge CEF investment managers directly on their ESG activities, including specific portfolio holdings that exhibit high ESG risks.
+This data provides the basis to challenge CEF investment managers directly on their ESG activities, including specific portfolio holdings that exhibit high ESG risks.

-Overall ESG risk for all CLIM portfolios as at end December 2022, using Sustainalytics, was 1.4% lower than their respective benchmarks.
-By strategy, overall ESG risk for the EM strategy was 1.3% below benchmark and for the international equity and opportunistic value strategies it was 1.6% lower.
+Overall ESG risk for all CLIM portfolios as at end December 2023, using Sustainalytics, was 2.9% lower than their respective benchmarks.
+By strategy, overall ESG risk for the EM strategy was 2.2% below benchmark and for the international equity and opportunistic value strategies it was 4.1% lower.
+Weighted average carbon intensity in those CEF investments which made the relevant disclosures was over 40% lower than their respective benchmarks.
 CLIM does not set targets for these measures.

-In 2022, 64 CEF portfolios were analysed (71 in 2021) using Sustainalytics data, representing 72% of CLIM's AUM at the calendar year end (vs 70%).
-In those CEF portfolios that were analysed, Sustainalytics covers 92% of the underlying securities on a size weighted basis.
+In 2023, 65 CEF portfolios were analysed (64 in 2022) using Sustainalytics data, representing 71% of CLIM's AUM at the calendar year end (vs 71%).
+In those CEF portfolios that were analysed, Sustainalytics covers 94% of the underlying securities on a size weighted basis.

 Sustainalytics does not cover unlisted companies and has limited small cap coverage.
 Small cap securities tend to score poorly which, in CLIM's view, often reflects their weaker disclosure and a relative lack of resources available to develop relevant policies as opposed to poor ESG practices.
 Lower scores for smaller companies are not necessarily indicative of higher ESG risk.
-Given the fixed capital structure, CEF investment strategies generally have longer than average horizon and a majority employ active, fundamental, bottom-up processes that favour opportunities in smaller companies.
+Given the fixed capital structure, CEF investment strategies generally have longer investment horizons and a majority employ active, fundamental, bottom-up processes that favour opportunities in smaller companies.
 Accordingly, CLIM's CEF portfolios are typically overweight smaller and mid cap securities.

-Figure 4 below shows the distribution of securities held in client portfolios as at end 2022 according to their overall ESG risk compared to their specific benchmark.
+Figure 4 below shows the distribution of securities held in client portfolios as at end 2023 according to their overall ESG risk compared to their specific benchmark.